AmruthPillai/Reactive-Resume/CONTRIBUTING.md

 git commit -m "fix(homepage): fix typo on homepage in the faq section"
 ```

-It helps to be as decriptive as possible in commit messages so that users can be aware of the changes made by you.
+It helps to be as descriptive as possible in commit messages so that users can be aware of the changes made by you.

 Finally, create a pull request to merge the changes on your forked repository to the original repository hosted on AmruthPillai/Reactive-Resume.
 I can take a look at the changes you've made when I have the time and have it merged onto the app.